AcceleratorHTH/AcceleratorHTH/README.md

 ### Hi there 👋
 > 🔭 I'm currently studying at FPT University
 > 🌱 I’m currently learning Information assurance
-> 🤔 I’m looking for someone who enjoys Social Engineering too
+> 🤔 I’m looking for someone who enjoys Social Engineering and Software Defined Radio
-> ⚡ Fun fact: New Github user :)
 ### Nice to meet you!

 <!--